 La Morra has more than its fair share of star winemakers - both established and up and coming.

 Carlo Revello, the man with the famous pirate logo on his bottles, is a case in point having made his name with the Fratelli Revello and now in his own right.
-Carlo works with his eldest son Erik.
-Carlo delivers a stunning Barolo blend in every vintage, expertly crafted from holdings that include the highly rated Crus of Gattera and Conca.
+Carlo works with his eldest son Erik delivering a stunning Barolo blend in every vintage, expertly crafted from holdings that include the highly rated Crus of Gattera and Conca.
 Carlo's Barolo 'classico' is the perfect place to start your Nebbiolo journey.
 This wine is all sweet cherry, fruit-driven Barolo typicity straight out of the blocks with a depth and complexity that will carry it for many years to come.
-It's the perfectly balanced all-round Barolo.
+It's the perfectly balanced all-round Barolo and crowd-pleaser extraordinaire.